MICC leaders observe sexual assault awareness, prevention month

 |0

-This work, MICC leaders observe sexual assault awareness, prevention month, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MICC leaders observe sexual assault awareness, prevention month, by Daniel P. Elkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT